Harvey Chandler

-Harvey Chandler (born 19 April 1995) is a former English professional snooker player from Northamptonshire.
+Harvey Chandler (born 19 April 1995) is an English professional snooker player from Northamptonshire.

+Early and personal life

+He is from Raunds in North Northamptonshire.
+He started playing snooker at the age of 13 years-old.
+His father would snooker clubs with him.
+Chandler was coached as a teenager in Northampton by Malcolm Yax.
+He is 6’ 4 and a keen football fan, and supports Manchester United.
+He played as a goalkeeper in the youth teams at Rushden and Diamonds and Walsall before quitting at the age of 15 years-old to focus on snooker despite being offered a new contract.
+He has a brother who played rugby for Kettering.

 Career

 In August 2017, he came through three rounds of qualifying to play the main draw at the 2017 Paul Hunter Classic.
 He defeated Li Yuan to reach the round of 64.

 In February 2018, Chandler won the EBSA European Snooker Championship in Bulgaria with a 7–2 victory over Jordan Brown.
 With this win, Chandler was granted a tour card for the 2018–19 professional snooker season.